alpaka-group/alpaka/doc/markdown/user/Introduction.md

 New hardware will not only allow to execute faster or calculate more but will furthermore enable the usage of new algorithms for more precise simulations.
 For example, some tasks may require random searches for only a few values in a lookup table of up to hundreds of gigabytes.
 This would perfectly fit to a CPUs, while the rest of the simulation would still be running on the GPUs.
-With new hardware bringing those two worlds closer together, exploting the heterogeneous hardware with heterogenous algorithms will likealy be the way to go in the future.
+With new hardware bringing those two worlds closer together, exploiting the heterogeneous hardware with heterogenous algorithms will likely be the way to go in the future.
 Being able to express both of those parallel tasks in the same way would greatly enhance the productivity of the programmer and the clarity of the code.

 Porting a complicated simulation code from *CUDA* to x86 and possibly to other hardware architectures is a non-trivial task.